SehwanHong/Artificial-Intelligence/NDSVR/index.md

 ![NAS vs Standard Design spaces](./NASvsStandard.png)

 From selecting best and worst performing NAS design spaces(DARTS and NASNet) and compare them to the ResNeXt design spaces.
-ResNet-B is on par tiwh DARTS when normalized by parameter( as shown in the left), while DARTS slightly outperforms ResNeXt-B when normalized by flops(as shown in the right).
+ResNet-B is on par with DARTS when normalized by parameter( as shown in the left), while DARTS slightly outperforms ResNeXt-B when normalized by flops(as shown in the right).

 These result demonstarate that the design of the design space plays a key role and suggest that designing design spaces, manually or via data-driven approaches is a promising avenue for future work.